What Is Mentoring

 OYCP Mentoring Process

-While the applicant is applying to the program, the Primary Mentor is screened to ensure they meet the basic eligibility requirements.
-The screening process consists of two steps.
-A background check and an interview, after the applicant is accepted into the program.
-Accepted Primary Mentors are given further instructions about the required and on-site training in Bend, Oregon.
+While the applicant is applying to the program, the mentor is screened to ensure they meet the basic eligibility requirements.
+The screening process consists of two steps; A background check completed during the applicants file review stage and an interview after the applicant is accepted into the program.
+Accepted mentors are given further instructions about the required on-site training in Bend, Oregon.

 OYCP Mentoring Questions

 If you or someone you know would like to become an OYCP Mentor or have program questions, please call or email David Sutterfield at 541-317-9623 ext.
 225 David.R.SUTTERFIELD@omd.oregon.gov